Iceland car rental Show menu

 How Expensive is Food in Iceland?

-Statistics suggest that consumer prices in Iceland are some of the highest in Europe, with the stunning island regularly taking the top spot as the most expensive country in the continent.
-This is a price that many are willing to pay for a once-in-a-lifetime trip where you can experience breathtaking scenery, unforgettable natural attractions and delicious cuisine.
+Statistics suggest that consumer prices in Iceland are some of the highest in Europe, with Iceland regularly ranked among the most expensive countries in the continent.
+This is a price that many are willing to pay for a once-in-a-lifetime trip where you can experience breathtaking scenery, unforgettable natural attractions, and delicious cuisine.
 But just how expensive is the food in Iceland?
-We’ve put together a guide to the average costs so that you can budget in preparation for your holiday, as well as some tips on how to save money when necessary.
+We’ve put together a guide to the average costs of food in Iceland so that you can budget in preparation for your holiday, as well as some tips on how to save money when necessary.

-Pastries in the window of a bakery in Reykjavik, Iceland
+Pastries in the window of a bakery in Reykjavik.

 Description